-What miracle of life, what wonder so
+What miracle of life, what wonder so,

-That here to sacred senses beauty tends
+That through our sacred senses beauty tends

 Thus so with eyes I see a beauty bright,

-And with keen ears I hear endearing sounds,
+With eager ears I hear endearing sounds,

-Her warm embrace and kisses pure delight
+Her warm embrace and kisses, pure delight—

 Wherein touch, taste and sweetest scents abound.

-Still senses are but agents from abroad,
+Yet senses are but agents from abroad,

 Who have returned to bring in measured form